DrectorApp/Drector/README.md

+Drector is planned to be global drone tracking service which makes available of getting real time information about drones all around the world.
+Ionic 3, Firebase, Google Vision APi is used to develop the project.

 This is the official github page for DrectorApp.
 This page is built in partial fulfilment of the requirement of the senior design project course CS491/492 in Bilkent University.

 <b> Group Members </b>